MuwMx/SpotPlayer_web/README.md

 # Spot Player🎵
 <p align="center">
   <strong>⚠️The project is in the archive.
 Spotify has blocked the web versions of the mods⚠️
-  The project is archived.
-Spotify has blocked the web versions of the mods.
   For more details, visit the official Telegram channel at https://t.me/spot_app_player</strong>
 </p>
 <p align="center">
   <strong>A beautiful and lightweight Android music player built with Jetpack Compose</strong><br>